How to find the right therapist for PTSD recovery

 Your experience of PTSD or C-PTSD is personal to you.
 From its causes, to the way it impacts your daily life, right through to the best way to achieve sustainable recovery.

 For some people, treatment and alleviation of symptoms may be one that blends different approaches and technique.
-NICE guidance recommends the use of trauma focused psychological treatments for PTSD in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+NICE guidance recommends the use of trauma focused psychological treatments for PTSD and C-PTSD in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).

 It’s important too, where possible, to find the right therapist or practitioner.

-Can I choose my PTSD therapist?
+Can I choose my therapist?

 If you’re engaging with therapy via the NHS, then you may be limited to the providers recommended in your local area.
 Your GP or local mental health team can refer you to specialists or guide you to the ones who provide self-referral appointments.

-Armed with information about PTSD treatment options from this website, you can discuss what you think will work for you, and ask your GP to refer you to someone who can match that, if possible.
+Armed with information about PTSD or C-PTSD treatment options from this website, you can discuss what you think will work for you, and ask your GP to refer you to someone who can match that, if possible.

 How do I find the right therapist for me?